 Many homeowners choose to spend 50%-60% less on a kitchen remodel when the project is done to help sell the home rather than to enjoy it themselves.
 According to Trulia, if selling, the renovation cost should not exceed 15% of the sale price and not be lower than 5%.
 Spending more won’t give you a good return on a price increase.

-Upgrading your kitchen will do more to sell a home than spending the same money anywhere else in the house since a good kitchen is one of the top three most important areas in a house to buyers.
+Upgrading your kitchen will do more to sell a home than spending the same money anywhere else in the house since a functional kitchen is one of the top three most essential areas in a house to buyers.
 On average, you can expect to recoup up to 70% of your investment.

 Get free estimates on HomeGuide from trusted kitchen cabinet installation companies:

 Millions of people ask HomeGuide for cost estimates every year.
 We track the estimates they get from local companies, then we share those prices with you.